Michigan kidnapping plot, like so many other extremist crimes, foreshadowed on social media

 One of the suspects who faces federal charges, Caserta, appeared to have a TikTok account under the username kinetictruth.

 In a recent video, he is shown wearing a Hawaiian shirt, which has become a marker of the Boogaloo movement.
-In another, he warns that the “price of freedom is eternal vigilance,” according to a recording from The Detroit News.
+In another, he warns that the “price of freedom is eternal vigilance,” according to a recording from the Detroit News.
 But after the charges were filed, his videos were removed and his account was banned from the app.
-TikTok confirmed it removed the account in line with its policies “to reduce potential glorification of harm or martyrdom,” spokesperson Hilary McQuaide said.
+TikTok confirmed it removed the account in line with its policies “to reduce potential glorification of harm or martyrdom,” representative Hilary McQuaide said.

 Rachel Lerman contributed to this report.